 The lower the legal BAC-limit in a country is, the more drivers think that they can drink less alcohol to stay under the legal limit.
 70% of the drivers of countries with a legal limit of 0 g/l (Czech Republic, Hungary, and Slovakia) state that they may not drink any alcohol at all to remain under the legal limit.
 In countries with a legal limit of 0.2 g/l (Estonia, Poland, Sweden) it is 33% of the driver population that think that they cannot drink at all before driving.
-When the legal limit is 0 g/l, 28% of the drivers think that they remain under the legal limit is 0 g/l, 28% of the drivers think that they remain under the legal limit after having consumed the equivalent of one glass of wine (175 ml of wine with an alcohol percentage of 12) or beer (0.5 litre of beer with an alcohol percentage between 3-3.5).
-When the legal limit is 0.2 g/l 64% of the drivers have the opinion that they remain under the legal limit is 0.5 g/l 78% of the drivers think that they remain under the legal limit is 0.5 g/l 78% of the drivers think that they remain under the legal limit is 0.5 g/l 78% of the drivers think that they can legally consume more than one glass of wine or one gla
+When the legal limit is 0 g/l, 28% of the drivers think that they remain under the legal limit after having consumed the equivalent of one glass of wine (175 ml of wine with an alcohol percentage of 12) or beer (0.5 litre of beer with an alcohol percentage between 3-3.5).
+When the legal limit is 0.2 g/l 64% of the drivers have the opinion that they remain under the legal limit after one glass of wine or one glass of beer.
+When the legal limit is 0.5 g/l 78% of the drivers think that they remain under the legal limit after having consumed the equivalent of one glass of wine or one glass of beer.
+In countries with a BAC of 0.8 g/l, 42% of the drivers think that they can legally consume more than one glass of wine or one glass of beer before driving and in Cyprus (legal limit of 0.9 g/l) even 31% of the drivers estimate that they can drink more than one glass of wine or one glass of beer.

-82% of all drivers of all countries in the SARTRE-project are 'very' or 'fairly' in favor of a BAClimit of 0 g/l for novice drivers.
+82% of all drivers of all countries in the SARTRE-project are 'very' or 'fairly' in favor of a BAC-limit of 0 g/l for novice drivers.